-For all examination papers, students must have access to a GDC at all times.
-Regulations covering the types of calculator allowed are provided in the Vade Mecum.
+Students must have access to a GDC at all times.
+However, not all questions will necessarily require the use of the GDC.
+Regulations covering the types of GDC allowed are provided in the Vade Mecum.

 Mathematics HL information booklet

 Each student must have access to a clean copy of the information booklet during the examination.
 One copy of this booklet is provided by the IBO as part of the examination papers mailing.